eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 Next release will fix the following **minor bugs**:

 * Fix race condition occurred when handling signals (due to concurrent access to *SignalManager* singleton).
+* Bug in TLS Configuration initialization when setting server configuration files.